markevans/dragonfly/README.md

 Ideal for using with Ruby on Rails (2.3 and 3), Sinatra and all that gubbins.

+However, Dragonfly is NOT JUST FOR RAILS, and NOT JUST FOR IMAGES!!

 For the lazy Rails user...
 --------------------------
 **Gemfile**: